izzako/izzako.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: single
 author_profile: true
-title: "About"
+title: "Musa Izzanardi Wijanarko - Izzan"
 permalink: /

 ---
+Hello, this is Izzan.

-I am a research assistant at Monash University, Indonesia under Associate Professor Derry Wijaya.
+I am a research assistant at Monash University, Indonesia under Associate Professor [Derry Wijaya](https://www.monash.edu/indonesia/about/academic-staff/derry-wijaya).
 I obtained my Bachelor of Science in Mathematics from Institut Teknologi Bandung (ITB) in 2021 at the age of 18.

 # News
 - News 1